Trump’s tweets turn to dangerous action on trade

 You would have thought President Donald Trump might have left well enough alone.
 His tax package was passed – a huge political victory – and the economic figures have been strong.

 But whatever the motivations – hubris, the mid-term elections later this year or maybe just a belief that he is on a roll – Trump has chosen to up the ante again.
-Tariffs on Chinese imports, with more in the works, threaten a tit-for-tat trade war.
+Tariffs on Chinese imports, the latest batch just announced in what is the most aggressive trade move against China in recent years, threaten a tit-for-tat trade war.
 Meanwhile the president’s decision to target Amazon in a series of tweets – which continued on Tuesday – has added to the nervousness around the tech sector, already suffering from fallout in the Facebook controversy.

 Stock markets responded predictably, taking a nasty dip on Monday.
 And while trading was better on Tuesday and Spotify launched successfully on the market, there is a nervous week to come.
-More trade measures against China are due to be unveiled and key jobs figures will give a pointer on interest rate trends.
+More trade measures against China were announced after markets closed late on Tuesday and key jobs figures will give a pointer on interest rate trends.

-When Trump got elected, there were fears of market turmoil.
-Since he took office, precisely the opposite has happened

 Looking to the months ahead, the signs are that the extraordinarily calm and positive trend in the markets since Trump got elected are coming to an end.
 Volatility is back.